slowernews/wisdom-tldr/README.md

 > *'Strategy requires thought; tactics require observation.' -- Max Euwe*

-HINTS...
+HINTS: How to plan?

+> *'Look for actionable steps.'*

+> *'A well defined problem seeks its own solution' -- Mike Brundant*

+HINTS: How to decide?

+> *'May your choices reflect your choices, not your fears.' -- Nelson Mandela*

 > *'Choose the plan with more options.
 The one that lets you change plan.'*

-> *'Look for actionable steps.'*

-> *'A well defined problem seeks its own solution' -- Mike Brundant*
+> *'Hell yes or no.' -- Derek Sivers*

 HOWEVER... some people get paralyzed by [over thinking](#on-starting-and-timing).